Taxel/PlexTraktSync/CONTRIBUTING.md

   git clone -b 0.15.0 --depth=1 https://github.com/Taxel/PlexTraktSync
   ```

-NOTE: Use released versions, when making bug reports.

-To upgrade a GitHub clone, find the latest tag and checkout:
+To switch to a different version, find the latest tag and checkout:

 ```
 git fetch --tags